-Compared to other jobsites, grapevinejobs doesn't have many positions listed.
+Compared to other job-boards, grapevinejobs doesn't have many jobs.
 Why's that?

 It's because we're very

 selective about what appears on the site.
-We only accept job listings
+We only accept jobs

-which have some connection to our specialist sectors of broadcast, film
+which have some connection to our specialist sectors of broadcast and media.

-I've tried to use the job filter and job flash, but my job function isn't listed.
+I've tried to register for job flash, but my job function isn't listed.
 What can I do?

 We worked hard to devise a list of functions that's comprehensive but not ridiculously long.
 Here are some comments on our logic:

 - Please look through the list of functions carefully - yours may actually be there but with a slightly different description.
 For example, we list audience research under “research – audience / markets” ……And research in a production context is listed as “production – research”

-- In some cases, we let salary define the function.
-For example, a production assistant would select "production manager/coordinator" - but with a salary range of, say,
+- In some cases, we let salary define the function - for example "production manager/coordinator" is defined by salary level.

 - Some functions are combined with related ones.
-For example, commercial affairs is listed as "business analyst/commercial affairs".
-And again, salary levels would separate a regular analyst from a commercial manager or director.
+For example, commercial affairs is listed as "finance / commercial".
+And again, salary levels would separate an analyst from a commercial director.

-- Some functions aren't particularly meaningful until they are linked to a sector.
-For example the nature of a "producer" will vary considerably if it is linked to "production - film" versus, say, "internet/new media".
+- Some functions must be linked to a sector.
+For example the nature of a "producer" will vary considerably if it is linked to "production - film" versus, say, "digital / internet ".